 Trail Directory shows where horseback riding trails

+are located within the state forests.
 Within Florida there are 45 state parks offering

 horseback riding trails.
 Many times these equestrian